After reading this article, you’ll start taking camping hacks seriously. Why? Because humans invent, humans create, and humans hack.

 1. Water Jug Lantern

-When cooking dinner in the dark or getting ready for bed, a lantern is better than even the best survival flashlight.
+When cooking dinner in the dark or getting ready for bed, a lantern is better than a survival flashlight.

 Lanterns create broad, even lighting.

-So for specific tasks, full illumination is more helpful than a focused beam from a headlamp.
+So for specific tasks, full illumination is more helpful than a focused beam.

-Luckily, you’ve probably got everything you need to MAKE a lantern already!
+Luckily, you’ve got everything you need to MAKE a lantern!

 Just wrap your headlamp around your water bottle with the beam facing inward.

-Any clear or translucent bottle will work, even a milk jug from the cooler.
+Any clear or translucent bottle, even a milk jug, will work.

-This won’t often happen with a survival tarp like the Aqua Defender but you never know…
+This won’t happen with a survival tarp like the Aqua Defender, but you never know…

-Sometimes grommets can wear out beyond repair, leaving you no way to secure your shelter.
+Sometimes grommets can wear out, leaving you no way to secure your shelter.

 That is, until now.

-With this camping hack, you add tie points anywhere you’d like.
+With this hack, you can add tie points anywhere you’d like.

-Find a small round stone and place it in the location where you would like to attach a line.
+Find a small round stone and place it where you want to attach a line.

 Gather the tarp around the stone and tie your line around it.

-Also, the line strain is more evenly distributed compared to a metal grommet.
+Also, the line strain is more evenly distributed than a metal grommet.

-So the makeshift stone grommet ends up lasting longer as well.
+So the makeshift stone grommet ends up lasting longer.

 3. Water Bottle Cooler Ice

-Besides, the ice often melts fast, leaving your cheese and brats floating in gross water together – yuck!
+Also, the ice melts fast, leaving your cheese and brats floating in gross water – yuck!

-As they melt, the bottles leave you with a supply of cold, fresh water and a much cleaner cooler.
+The slowly melting bottles will leave you with cold, fresh water and a much cleaner cooler as they melt.

-I’ve been to many campgrounds where it’s easy to find (or buy) firewood, but finding good kindling is impossible.
+I’ve been to many campgrounds where finding good kindling is nearly impossible.

 Before spending hours splitting firewood into matchsticks, use a common campground snack instead!

-A handful of Doritos makes a surprisingly good firestarter and an “impress-your-friends” camping hack.
+A handful of Doritos makes a surprisingly good firestarter.

 The corn oil in tortilla chips burns easily, while the chip structure acts as a wick to draw fuel into the flame.

-This isn’t just a camping hack; this is also a survival hack as well.
+This isn’t just a camping hack; it’s also a survival hack as well.

 5. Plastic Straw Spice Storage